 I have no idea why on those occasions the creative mind is organised and the ideas and words flowed.
-I know it was just supposed to be raw writing, but one one occasion I even had time to rewrite the start.
+I know it was just supposed to be raw writing, but on one occasion I even had time to rewrite the start.
 As we all know, by the time you get to the end, a lot of stuff at the start needs to be fixed, especially in light of plot changes and continuity.

-Unless of course you’re a planner, which I’m not.
+Unless of course, you’re a planner, which I’m not.

-Now, looking at one of the novels on the screen, I have the job of editing and re-writing, after waiting the requisite few months between finishing the rough draft, and starting on the polishing.
+Now, looking at one of the novels on the screen, I have the job of editing and re-writing, after waiting the requisite few months between finishing the rough draft and starting on the polishing.

 It seems that April is the month to be doing the first editing, and I may be still on track for that to happen as I’ve continued writing past November, through January, and now have written nearly 140,000 words.
 It was not supposed to be this long, but it is the story writing itself.
-There’s only a few chapters to go, so it’s looking good to finish this month and give it a rest before April.
+There are only a few chapters to go, so it’s looking good to finish this month and give it a rest before April.

 In the meantime, and slipping further and further on the schedule is the sequel to What Sets Us Apart, called Strangers We’ve Become, I’ve finally got to editing several times, and it’s nearly done.